 When to Just Count Up

 As an example, I “just count up” when tracking my progress with my writing.
 Each time that I write a new article, my content archive and total word count grows.
-I track this in a simple spreadsheet, and it’s extremely motivating to me.
+I track this in a simple spreadsheet.
+It’s extremely motivating to me.
 My content archive is like a bank account that gets bigger each week.
 Each week, I generate new content and accumulate more progress.

-I’m certain that my motivation to write would be less consistent if I didn’t track my writing progress at all, or if I followed the count up, count down approach and started counting down at some point to a final word count.
+My motivation to write would be less consistent if I didn’t track my writing progress at all, or if I started counting down at some point to a final word count.
 Writing is not something that I want to end.
 It’s something that I want to pursue for as long as possible.

 - your lifetime earnings

-- the amount of money you have donated to charity
+- how much money you have donated to charity

 - the number of races or miles that you have run

-- the number of community service events that you have volunteered at
+- how many community service events you have volunteered at

 - the number of customers that you have served

-- the number of people who have visited your web site
+- how many people have visited your web site

 - the number of employees that you have hired